Shopify/javascript/README.md

     'by the iniquities of the selfish and the tyranny of evil men. ' + 'Blessed is he who, in the name of charity and good will, ' + 'shepherds the weak through the valley of darkness';

-  let goodStringTwo = [
-    'The path of the righteous man is beset on all sides ', 'by the iniquities of the selfish and the tyranny of evil men. ', 'Blessed is he who, in the name of charity and good will, ', 'shepherds the weak through the valley of darkness', ].join('');
   ```

 - [8.3](#8.3) <a name="8.3"></a> Use template strings instead of concatenation.